-First, my mom made this awesome Thing 1 and Thing 2 cutout.
-It was a huge hit with the kids and adults.
+First, you can easily make an awesome Thing 1 and Thing 2 cutout.
+It will be a huge hit with the kids and adults.

-We also had 4 prizes of mugs filled with candy.
+You also can have 4 prizes of mugs filled with candy.
 The note reads, “Tell me the correct number of candies in the jar.
 If you’re the winner, you’ll take them home in your car!”
-You can find this, and other awesome Dr. Seuss party ideas, from this website: So Wonderful So Marvelous

 Of course a Dr. Seuss party wouldn’t be complete without the author’s most famous food, Green Eggs and Ham.
-The only somewhat-edible version of this food that I could invent is avocado on hard boiled egg whites.
+The somewhat-edible version of this food that we could invent is avocado on hard boiled egg whites.
 You could also make deviled eggs, with green food coloring in the egg filling.
-For the ham, we just used ham sandwiches.
+For the ham, just use ham sandwiches.

 For drinks we had blue and red Gatorade, and ”Beezlenut Splash” which is just Sprite, red and blue Jell-O, and fruit.
 You can find this drink, and other ideas and pictures from an amazing Dr. Seuss birthday party at this website: Hostess with the Mostess.